 Harbour authorities

-A quick look around harbours and estuaries (see: 8 of the best UK estuaries for cruising) will show plenty of boats on more economical kinds of moorings, but usually precious little indication of who administers them and how to get in touch.
 In most cases the first port of call should be the harbour master’s office.
 In many places – particularly harbours with limited commercial shipping – the harbour authority will be responsible for at least some of the leisure craft moorings on offer, and will frequently provide them at affordable rates.

 Mid-river pontoons will vary in cost depending on how far from the nearest dinghy launching point they are.